chakravyu/repository.xbmc.chakra/README.md

  * before building the virtual environment, you need to source the virtualenvwrapper.sh (usually found at /usr/local/bin/virtualenvwrapper.sh)

 To deploy a new version,
- * update the version in the plugin addon file
+ * update the version in the plugin addon.xml file
- * delete all existing zip files : run 'find -type f -name '*.zip' -delete' from the root directory.
+ * update the version in the repository addon.xml file
  * generate new version : run 'python ./repo_prep.py' from the root directory.

 License